-iOS 16 Review: New lock screen.
-New you?
+iOS 16 Review: New lock screen, new you?

 The ability to make almost any picture a meme is also great.
 Other new features do a lot to round out iOS and make it more accessible, so I think this is an update worth getting.

-Other new features we didn’t get to test include the new iCloud Shared Photo Library, Continuity Camera, CarPlay 2.0 and FaceTime Handoff.
+Other new features we didn’t get to test include the new iCloud Shared Photo Library, CarPlay 2.0 and FaceTime Handoff.
 Still, these parts of the update needed other people to be on iOS 16 or rely on a Mac running macOS Ventura to work, so I was unable to test these.
-However, Dave2D’s video on Continuity Camera shows off the feature well if you’re interested in checking it out.

 It’s also worth noting that this update only applies to the iPhone 8 series of phones and newer.